- Based on the 2018 book Fire & Blood by George R.R. Martin, House of the Dragon is a new series set centuries before the events of Game of Thrones.

 Other cast members include Sonoya Mizuno, Fabien Frankel, Milly Alcock, Emily Carey, Ryan Corr, Jefferson Hall, David Horovitch, Graham McTavish, Matthew Needham, Bill Paterson, Gavin Spokes, and Ewan Mitchell.

-The show will be broadcast on the HBO cable network, and available on-demand via the HBO Max streaming service.
+The show is broadcast on the HBO cable network, and available on-demand via the HBO Max streaming service.
 Both require a subscription.

 HBO Max is reportedly working on at least three animated shows set in Martin’s “A Song of Ice and Fire” universe, including one focused on the Golden Empire of Yi Ti.
 (Read more: Game of Thrones May Cross the Narrow Sea With Even More Animated Series.)